Skip to content

 ;; lives in a registered event/fx handler that the decorator references by id.

-Decorators are themselves re-frame artefacts — usually small libraries that ship as re-frame.decorators.theme, re-frame.decorators.auth, etc. Story authors require what they need; decorators register hooks against the framework's interceptor and fx surfaces (no new framework primitives required).
+Decorators are themselves registered library artefacts — usually small libraries that ship as re-frame.decorators.theme, re-frame.decorators.auth, etc. Story authors (:require ...) the decorator library to register the ids, then reference each decorator by its keyword id from the variant body; decorators register hooks against the framework's interceptor and fx surfaces (no new framework primitives required).

 Decorator-as-frame-config-merger